sachinpatel16/django_bartr/MERCHANT_DEAL_README.md

 Access `/admin/` to manage:

-- All deals and matches
+- All deals and confirmations
 - Merchant profiles
 - Points transfers
 - System notifications